Xochitl Nevel Guerrero

-Xochitl Nevel Guerrero (born 1954) is a Chicana visual and public artist.
-She is known for her murals, masks and tile art.
+Xochitl Nevel Guerrero (born 1954) is a Chicana visual and public artist who specializes in making murals, paintings, gourd decorations, masks, and mosaic/tile art.

-Biography
+Early life and education

-Nevel Guerrero was born in 1954 in Berkeley, California, but was raised in Oakland.
+Xochitl Nevel Guerrero was born in 1954 in Berkeley, California, but was raised in Oakland.
 She was the youngest child in her family of six children.
-Her father, Raymundo “Zala” Nevel, came to the United States from Mexico City as part of the Bracero Program and settled in West Oakland, where he met Nevel Guerrero’s mother.
+Her father, Raymundo "Zala" Nevel, came to the United States from Mexico City as part of the Bracero Program and settled in West Oakland, where he met Nevel Guerrero's mother.
 He was also a muralist, and it is because of him that Nevel Guerrero became fascinated by art.

+Nevel Guerrero had a traumatic experience at the age of eleven that made her contemplate suicide at the age of thirteen.
+To cope with this, she started making art full of bright colors, changed her name, and began working in the community.
+She got a summer job around the ages of fourteen and fifteen that allowed her to work with children, where she learned she wanted to create a safe space for others to express themselves in artistic forms.

 Nevel-Guerrero joined baile folklórico and learned to play the flute because of her parents' love for music and dancing.
 Since her father was active in the social movements of the time, she became involved as well.
 She joined a theater group called El Teatro Triste, where she performed skits that had political or social critiques.

 At Laney College, she joined a theater group called El Teatro Calcetin, where she continued to represent and be involved in the community while making statements about current events.
 Nevel Guerrero became part of the Mujeres Muralistas where she connected culture, environment, and gender into her art.

 After Laney College, she transferred to the University of California, Berkeley, dropping out after a year.
 She took a gap year and enrolled at Cal State East Bay (formerly known as CSU Hayward), where she earned a bachelor's degree.